mui/material-ui/docs/pages/blog/introducing-mui-base.md

 <img src="/static/blog/introducing-mui-base/switch-slots.png" style="width: 796px; margin-bottom: 24px;" alt="Depiction of SwitchUnstyled components' slots" />

 Hooks take this one step further by extracting the logic from the structure entirely, so you can build from scratch using any DOM elements you need.
-This requires more work to implement, but gives you the most freedom to customize.
+This requires more work to implement but gives you the most freedom to customize.

 Upon calling, a hook returns an object describing the component's state (i.e., whether the switch is turned on), along with methods that apply accessibility props and event handlers.
-You should spread these props on components you defined.
+You should spread these props on the components you've defined, as shown below:

 ```tsx
 function MySwitch(props: UseSwitchParameters) {